10 Great British Invasion Bands You May Not Have Heard Of

 During the early 1960s, American popular music consisted of teen idol pop, folk music, girl groups, rockabilly pop, sweet soul, and surf music.
 In this context, four young men from Liverpool arrived in early 1964 and took the American music business by storm.
 By the time the Beatles appeared on the Ed Sullivan Show, their single, “I Want to Hold Your Hand,” had already reached the number one spot on the charts on both sides of the Atlantic (something no British band had done before).
 This incredible band’s success created a fad.
 For years, young people across the United States had an insatiable appetite for British music.
 This time period, which completely altered the American music business, became known as the British Invasion.
 The Beatles, the Rolling Stones, the Kinks, and the Who are the most popular acts associated with this era.
-What other bands flourished during this time?
+But, what other bands flourished during this time?

-10 Best British Invasion Bands
+10 Great British Invasion Bands You May Not Have Heard Of

 - The Searchers